reliverse/template-browser-extension/README.md

 ## 🩷 Sponsors

 Thank you, everyone, for your support and for sharing this project!
-This project, Relivator, and Reliverse is currently sponsored by the following awesome people/organizations:
+This project, Relivator, and Reliverse are currently sponsored by the following awesome people/organizations:

 ### [Patreon](https://patreon.com/blefnk), [Buy Me a Coffee](https://buymeacoffee.com/blefnk), [Ko-fi](https://ko-fi.com/blefnk)